CyberSmart02/UserManagementDashboard/README.md

 ### Deployment

-Made the Deployment Using Github Pages by changing the package.json components such as  homepage url and adding your credentials.
+Anyone can make the Deployment Using Github Pages by changing the package.json components such as  homepage url and adding your credentials.

 ### `npm run build` fails to minify